Jason Wilcox: Leeds United

 Wilcox, who scored on his debut, played in his usual position as a left-sided midfielder at Leeds, moving Harry Kewell into a more advanced role.
-He helped the Yorkshire side to the semi-finals of the UEFA Cup, where they lost to Galatasaray.
+He helped the Yorkshire side to the semi-finals of the 1999–2000 UEFA Cup, where they lost to eventual winners, Galatasaray.
 A year later he was part of the club's run to the UEFA Champions League semi-finals, where they lost again, this time to eventually consecutive runners-up Valencia.

 Wilcox again suffered relegation, in 2004, as Leeds struggled with a large financial burden after failing to qualify for the Champions League, forcing the sale of several high-profile stars.
 He was released by Leeds in May 2004.
-Overall, he made 106 appearances for Leeds, scoring 6 goals.
+Overall, he made 106 appearances for Leeds, scoring six goals.

 Leicester City

 In 2004, Wilcox signed on a free transfer with fellow relegated club Leicester on a one-year deal.
 He initially signed a one-year deal which was extended by another year in the summer of 2005.
-Wilcox made an excellent start to his Leicester career, but unfortunately picked up a horrific cruciate ligament injury in October 2004.
-It was feared it would end his season and maybe his career, but he returned in City's 3–1 win over Millwall on 2 April 2005.
+Wilcox made a positive start to his Leicester career, but suffered a cruciate ligament injury in October 2004.
+It was feared it would end his season and possibly his career, but he returned in City's 3–1 win over Millwall on 2 April 2005.
 He scored once for Leicester, in a 3–2 win over Sheffield United in September 2004.
 In May 2005, he signed a new one-year contract with Leicester.
 In November 2005, he joined Blackpool on a one-month loan.

 Blackpool

-On 28 January 2006, Wilcox joined Blackpool on a free transfer following a two-month spell on loan to the club, after his old Blackburn teammate Simon Grayson requested Wilcox join the club to help save them from relegation.
-He was released at the end of the season after a disagreement with other staff members.
+On 28 January 2006, Wilcox joined Blackpool on a free transfer following a two-month spell on loan to the club, after his former Blackburn teammate Simon Grayson requested Wilcox join the club to help save them from relegation.
+He was released at the end of the season.

 International career

 Wilcox won his first England cap in a 3–0 win over Hungary in 1996.
-After a great debut, in which he hit the bar in the first minute, many tipped him to make the final squad for Euro 96; however, he was cut from the final squad of 22 players in what Terry Venables described as one of the toughest decisions of his career.
-He went on to play against France and Argentina: these turned out to be his only other full caps.
+However, he was not included in the final squad of 22 players for Euro 96 in what Terry Venables described as one of the toughest decisions of his career.
+Wilcox went on to play against France in 1999 and Argentina in 2000; these turned out to be his only other full caps.
 Wilcox made the provisional squad for Euro 2000 but was replaced by Gareth Barry after an injury.
 He also made two appearances for the B team, against Chile and Hong Kong.

 Coaching career

+Manchester City

-Wilcox joined the Manchester City coaching staff in 2012 as an academy coach, a year later he made the step up to the U18's as their head coach and oversaw a national championship title and two FA Youth Cup finals.
+Wilcox joined the Manchester City coaching staff in 2012 as an academy coach, a year later he made the step up to the U18s as their head coach and oversaw a national championship title and two FA Youth Cup finals.
 In 2017 after a spell in the job on an interim basis he was appointed to the role of academy director.

+Executive roles

+Southampton

+On 20 January 2023, Wilcox was appointed director of football at Southampton.
+Wilcox joined Southampton in the summer after serving a notice period with City.